Live updates: Follow the latest news on US-Iran war

 Iraqi militias have also launched attacks on US troops in Jordan, Kuwait and other countries, prompting the UAE, Qatar, Saudi Arabia, Kuwait, Bahrain and Jordan to urge Iraq to “take the necessary measures” to halt them, in a joint statement issued on Wednesday.

-About 100 fighters have been killed and 300 wounded in attacks across Iraq since the current war in Iran began, according to official statements.
-There has been no claim of responsibility for the attacks.
+Today's attacks pushed the death toll among security forces to at least 105 across Iraq since the current war in Iran began, the majority of them PMF fighters, according to official statements.
+More than 300 wounded in these attacks.
+There has been no claim of responsibility for the attacks from the US and Israel.

-The latest attack in Aziziya came after a joint statement by the US and Iraq to announce the formation of a joint co-ordination committee to enhance co-operation against terrorist threats, following a strategic partnership meeting.
+The new escalation came after a joint statement by the US and Iraq to announce the formation of a joint co-ordination committee to enhance co-operation against terrorist threats, following a strategic partnership meeting.

 "The Iraqi and American sides agreed on intensifying co-operation to prevent terrorist attacks,” the Joint Operation Command said in a statement late on Friday.